 OVERVIEW: The Elizabeth F. Cheney Foundation’s grantmaking program supports musical and theater arts, dance, museums, public television, and radio media in the Chicago metropolitan area.

-FUNDING AREAS: Performing arts in dance, music and theater; museums; literature; visual arts, public television, radio media
+FUNDING AREAS: Performing arts in dance, music and theater, museums, literature, visual arts, public television, radio media

 PROFILE: Elizabeth F. Cheney, a life-long Chicago area resident and supporter of the arts, established a foundation in her name, the Elizabeth F. Cheney Foundation, shortly before her death in 1985.
 Cheney was the great-granddaughter of Chicago pioneer Philo Carpenter and the granddaughter of Henry M. Hooker, founder of one of Chicago's earliest drug stores the Hooker Glass and Paint Manufacturing Company.
 She was an avid collector of art, books, and antiques, and she donated many pieces of her collection to museums.
 It was Miss Cheney’s wish to support artistic and cultural endeavors in the Chicago metropolitan area through her foundation.
 The foundation aims to support “artistic achievement in presentation or performance rather than education enrichment or outreach.”
 Grantmaking areas of interest are musical performance organizations, theater and dance companies, historical societies, and museums.

 The Cheney Foundation does accept unsolicited grant requests from organizations based in and serving the Chicago metropolitan area.
 It accepts mail, email, and phone inquiries.
 Inquiries, proposals, and general questions should be directed to Elisabeth Geraghty at firstname.lastname@example.org or by phone at 312-782-1242.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)